feathersjs-ecosystem/feathers-hooks/README.md

 Feathers hooks are a form of [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) that allow you to decouple things like authorization and pre- or post processing from your services logic.

-You can add as many `before` and `after` hooks to any Feathers service method as you want (they will be executed in the order they have been registered).
+You can add as many `before` and `after` hooks to any Feathers service method or `all` service methods (they will be executed in the order they have been registered).
 There are two ways to use hooks.
 Either after registering the service by calling `service.before(beforeHooks)` or `service.after(afterHooks)` or by adding a `before` or `after` object with your hooks to the service.

 Lets assume a Feathers application initialized like this: